leomonde/volvofrog/README.md

 - Tap the speed indicator to remove it from the screen
 - Toggle Experimental Mode via the "Lane Departure Alert" button on your steering wheel (Toyota/Lexus only)
   - Other makes can simply double tap the screen while on-road
+- Use turn desires when below the minimum lane change speed for more precise turns

 How to Install
 ------